MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 A fixed approach cannot occur in the cloud given the near infinite arrangement and combinations of resources both in space and in time.
 Each service can be unique.
 Service observability in Azure must be built depending on the flexible nature of the service (that is, dynamical, global, resilient, user-centric, etc.) or according to some set of architectural templates, which may not yet exist.

-Observability then, is first and paramount to holistically seeing how all components are working together *before* establishing event significance (alerts, digests, workbooks, etc).
+Observability then, is first and paramount to holistically seeing how all components are working together *before* establishing event significance (alerts, digests, workbooks, etc.).

 Again, cloud service monitoring is much more flexible and dynamical with faster speed of change.